-Recognize the chronic fat distribution disorder that affects every 10th woman with the lipedema test.
+Detect the chronic fat distribution disorder that affects one in 10 women with the lipoedema test

-Lipedema is a chronic and progressive fat distribution disorder that predominantly affects women and is often genetic.
-Approximately one in ten women experience the physical and psychological challenges associated with lipedema.
+Lipoedema is a chronic and progressive fat distribution disorder that predominantly affects women and is often genetic.
+Around one in ten women experience the physical and psychological challenges associated with lipoedema.

-Although the exact causes are not yet fully understood, for many the suffering begins during puberty – a period of life that is already accompanied by many conflicts and changes.
-Research generally assumes that lipedema is a result of hormonal changes.
-Just as during puberty, the body is also exposed to strong hormonal fluctuations during pregnancy or the menopause, which can result in lipedema or an episode of lipedema.
-If you suspect you have the disease, you can get to know the lipedema and its symptoms better in the test and get an initial orientation thanks to our lipedema tests.
+Although the exact causes are not yet fully understood, for many the suffering begins during puberty – a stage of life that is already accompanied by many conflicts and changes.
+Research generally assumes that lipoedema is a result of hormonal changes.
+Just as during puberty, the body is also exposed to strong hormonal fluctuations during pregnancy or the menopause, which can result in lipoedema or an episode of lipoedema.
+If you suspect you have the disease, you can get to know lipoedema and its symptoms better in the test and get an initial orientation thanks to our lipoedema test.

 Lipedema diagnosis: symptoms, challenges and the role of professionals.